arjunbaidya/arjunbaidya/README.md

 ### Hi there 👋

 👋 I’m @arjunbaidya.
-I have a Computer Engineering degree and a MBA degree in Marketing & Finance.
+I have a Computer Engineering degree, an MBA degree, and advanced certifications related to Machine Learning.

 👀 I’m interested in solving problems with Machine Learning and Deep Learning in areas of predictive analytics, computer vision, and NLP.